Introduction

 RETURN path // (2)

-Match a path showing similar users and similar movies connected through ratings
+Match paths showing similar users and movies they’ve rated

 -